Telefonica tightens hold on Telecom Italia, avoids takeover bid

-MILAN Spanish telecoms group Telefonica has struck a deal to gradually secure control of Telecom Italia and its lucrative South American business without having to launch a full takeover bid.
+MILAN Spanish telecoms group Telefonica (TEF.MC) has struck a deal to gradually secure control of Telecom Italia (TLIT.MI) and its lucrative South American business without having to launch a full takeover bid.

-The multi-part 860 million euro ($1.2 billion) cash and shares deal secured on Tuesday will allow Telefonica to raise its stake in Telco, the holding company controlling about 22 percent of Telecom Italia, allowing Telco's other investors, Intesa Sanpaolo, Generali and Mediobanca to eventually bow out.
+The multi-part 860 million euro ($1.2 billion) cash and shares deal secured on Tuesday will allow Telefonica to raise its stake in Telco, the holding company controlling about 22 percent of Telecom Italia, allowing Telco's other investors, Intesa Sanpaolo (ISP.MI), Generali (GASI.MI) and Mediobanca (MDBI.MI) to eventually bow out.

 The deal has yet to receive the approval of Brazilian regulators, who could force Telecom Italia to sell TIM Participacoes if Telefonica acquires full ownership of Telco, a source at Brazilian telecom regulator Anatel told Reuters.